 An event that causes saturation, or near saturation, on an Ethernet.
 It usually results from illegal or misrouted packets and typically lasts only a short time.
+See also: broadcast storm.
 [Source: COMER]

-European Academic and Research Network (EARN)

-A network connecting European academic and research institutions with electronic mail and file transfer services using the Bitnet protocol.
-See also: Bitnet

 Extended Binary Coded Decimal Interchange Code (EBCDIC) A standard character-to-number encoding used primarily by IBM computer systems.
 See also: ASCII.

-Extended Four Letter Acronym (EFLA) A recognition of the fact that there are far too many TLAs.
-See also: Three Letter Acronym.
-[Source: K. Morgan] Exterior Gateway Protocol (EGP) A protocol which distributes routing information to the routers which connect autonomous systems.
+Exterior Gateway Protocol (EGP)

+A protocol which distributes routing information to the routers which connect autonomous systems.
 The term "gateway" is historical, as "router" is currently the preferred term.
-There is also a routing protocol called EGP defined in STD 18, RFC 904.
-See also: Autonomous System, Border Gateway Protocol, Interior Gateway Protocol. eXternal Data Representation (XDR) A standard for machine independent data structures developed by Sun Microsystems and defined in RFC 1014.
+There is also a routing protocol called EGP defined in RFC 904.
+See also:

+Autonomous System, Border Gateway Protocol, Interior Gateway Protocol.

+eXternal Data Representation (XDR)

+A standard for machine independent data structures developed by Sun Microsystems and defined in RFCs 1014 and 1832.
 It is similar to ASN.1.
 See also: Abstract Syntax Notation One.
+[Source: RFC1208]

+FARNET

+A non-profit corporation, established in 1987, whose mission is to advance the use of computer networks to improve research and education.

+FAQ

+Frequently Asked Question

+FDDI

-[Source: RFC1208] FARNET A non-profit corporation, established in 1987, whose mission is to advance the use of computer networks to improve research and education.
-FAO Frequently Asked Question FDDI See: Fiber Distributed Data Interface Federal Information Exchange (FIX) One of the connection points between the American governmental internets and the Internet.
-[Source: SURA] Federal Networking Council (FNC) The coordinating group of representatives from those federal agencies involved in the development and use of federal networking, especially those networks using TCP/IP and the Internet.
-Current members include representatives from DOD, DOE, DARPA, NSF, NASA, and HHS.
-See also: Defense Advanced Research Projects Agency, National Science Foundation.
+See: Fiber Distributed Data Interface

+Federal Information Exchange (FIX)

+One of the connection points between the American governmental internets and the Internet.
+[Source: SURA]

+Federal Networking Council (FNC)

+The coordinating group of representatives from those federal agencies involved in the development and use of federal networking, especially those networks using TCP/IP and the Internet.
+Current members include representatives from DOD, DOE, ARPA, NSF, NASA, and HHS.
+See also: Advanced Research Projects Agency, National Science Foundation.